dannyd1351/dmrg_sshh/README.md

-# dmrg_sshh
+# DMRG Project
-Density Matrix Renormalization Group (DMRG) implementation for spinless (spinfull) fermionic models
+This repository contains a Python implementation of the Density Matrix Renormalization Group (DMRG) algorithm for spinless and spinfull fermionic models.